AaltoSciComp/NoBSC/content/index.rst

 **The first half is a** :doc:`Finnish+friends RSE meetup
 <finnish-rse-meetup>` **, the second half is a** :doc:`meetup of local
-unit research and scientific computing teams more targeted to service staff <rc-scicomp-team-meetup>`\ **.
-The overlapping middle day has events that are interesting to both audiences.
+research and scientific computing teams more targeted to service staff
+<rc-scicomp-team-meetup>`\ **.
+The overlapping middle day has events
+that are interesting to both audiences.
 People are welcome to attend both halves, but we expect many attendees will only attend one half or the other.**

 .. image:: day-diagram.png
    :width: 75%